Last updated on April 14, 2025

 by Irwin Products Group, Ann Arbor MI (MW 1990.02)

-These are be rebranded MackPEAK Orion 25 (see below).
-In 1988 MacPEAK Systems granted retail distribution rights for its accelerator board line to Irwin Magnetics Inc..[Irwin will be] offering the 16-,20, and 25MHz Mac SE boards under its Excelerator brand name” – WK 1989.04 V.03.N15.p65
+These were called MackPEAK Orion 25 (see below).
+In 1988 MacPEAK Systems granted retail distribution rights for its accelerator board line to Irwin Magnetics Inc..[Irwin will be] offering the 16,20, and 25MHz Mac SE boards under its Excelerator brand name” – WK 1989.04 V.03.N15.p65

 Levco Prodigy 4 128k, 512k, 512KE, Plus (16MHz, opt FPU, 4MB)